Moldova puts its debt to Gazprom at $8.6 mln, Russian firm disagrees | Headlines

 - Moldova

-Moldova said on Wednesday that it owed Gazprom $8.6 million for gas, a fraction of the $709 million claimed by the Russian oil and gas group, which Gazprom said it would continue to fight for.
+Moldova said on Wednesday it owed Gazprom $8.6 million for gas, a fraction of the $709 million claimed by the Russian oil and gas group and which Gazprom said it would keep seeking to recover.
 The former Soviet republic, nestled between Ukraine and European Union member Romania, used to buy Russian natural gas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)